Code-Institute-Submissions/MABSWE-PP2/README.md

 - User stories covered: 1, 2

 #### Correct Effect
 - If a user selects the correct answer, a visual and auditory effect is triggered, signaling that the answer was correct by changing color to green.
-Elements displayd on the screen:
+Elements displayed on the screen:
     - Title: "MOVIE QUIZ TIME!"
     - Username input field
     - Start quiz button